Should You Continuously Monitor Your Staff?

 - Provide a roster of individuals you would like included in your continuous monitoring.

 – We will run an initial search to verify the names on the list.

 – This will be rerun on the 1st of every month.

 To stay compliant with the Fair Credit Reporting Act (FCRA), verified records will always be provided.

 Ready to get started?

 Incorporating continuous monitoring into your screening process could be the difference in creating a safer environment for your organization.
-To keep the trust between you and your employees/volunteers, make sure your continuous monitoring policy is clearly stated when they are onboarded and then reminded on an annual basis.
-You want to have shared expectations between both parties when you start your continuous monitoring.
-If you are interested in learning more or would like to add this service to your process, contact us here.
+To keep the trust between you and your employees, make sure your continuous monitoring policy is clearly stated when they are hired and then reminded on an annual basis.
+You want to have shared expectations between you and your employees when you start your continuous monitoring.
+If you are interested in learning more or like to add this service to your process, contact us here.